-New foundation launches grants to boost youth services in Camden
+New foundation offers grants to boost youth services in Camden

-A new foundation, formed to protect and boost youth services in Camden, last night (Thursday, 16 March) launched its first grant funding programme for local organisations to apply for.
+A new foundation, formed to protect and boost youth services in Camden, has launched its first grant funding programme for local organisations to apply for.
 The deadline is next Friday (14 April).

 The Young Camden Foundation (YCF) sees Camden Council joining forces with voluntary and community organisations, companies and entrepreneurs from the business community locally to take full advantage of expertise and opportunities across the youth sector.

-YCF aims to generate more funding for services than is now available, thanks to a charitable status that it hopes to have approved later this spring.
+YCF aims to generate more funding for services than is now available, thanks to its charitable status.

 The foundation is run by a board comprising the Council, youth and community organisations, the Youth MP, John Lyon’s Charity, police, NHS and leading businesses.